 before you let them loose on other park goers!
 Over exuberant dogs can be too much for many, and shy nervous dogs may not enjoy the park at all – Make sure your dog isn’t being bullied or being the bully – no matter how friendly they are.
 Puppy Preschool will help dogs become more social.

 While dog parks offer a great location for humans to interact, we must always be mindful that we need to be good leaders for our pets and it’s vital that no matter how interesting our friends’ weekend stories were, we always pay attention to our pets to avoid negative interactions that could lead to a fight or fleeing onto the road.

-For all your dog’s veterinary care needs, call or book an appointment to see an Inner West Vet, or come and visit our new Eastern Suburbs Vet clinic today!
+For all your dog’s veterinary hospital needs, call or book an appointment to see an Inner West Vet, or come and visit our new Eastern Suburbs veterinary hospital today!